wmt-rn-safid/fullcalendar-site-static/_docs-v4/event-dragging-resizing/eventAllow.md

 }
 ```

-The `dropInfo` object has the following properties:
+The `dropInfo` object has the following propertiess:

 <table>